eperez3181/Predicting_Credit_Risk/README.md

-# Supervised-Machine-Learning Homework - Predicting Credit Risk
+# Predicting Credit Risk with Supervised Machine Learning

 ## Background
 In this assignment a machine learning model was built to attempt to predict whether a loan would be approved or not.